kyriacoding/expressjs-ts-starter-template/README.md

 To get started with this template, follow these steps:

 1. Clone the repository: `git clone https://github.com/kyriacoding/expressjs-ts-starter-template.git`
-2. Install dependencies: `npm install`
+2. Create a `.env` file based on the example provided on `.env.example`
-3. Build the project: `npm run build`
+3. Install dependencies: `npm install`
-4. Start the server: `npm start`
+4. Start the server: `npm run dev`

 ## Project Structure